mind-psychometry/mind-psychometry.github.io/index.md

 ---
 layout: page
-title: Development, Adaptation and Psychometric Validation of Psychological Measurement Tools in Bangla Languag
+title: Development, Adaptation and Psychometric Validation of Psychological Measurement Tools in Bangla Language
 description: Website for to showcase the validated scales in Bangla
 ---